IBM/real-time-payments/README.md

 ### In use case #4.
 Billy Fish is a developer who works at the bank.
 He is building a portal for bank operators to monitor the operations of the payments hub.

-Using a web browser, he logs onto the BlueMix Console and navigates to the [FTM for Real Time Payments APIs](https://console.ng.bluemix.net/apidocs/000-ftm4zelle?&language=node#introduction).
+Using a web browser, he logs onto the BlueMix Console and navigates to the FTM for Real Time Payments APIs.
 His user name, password and API Key are verified by the API Proxy which maintains a secret username and password to use with FTM’s REST API.

 He can explore FTM’s core read-only APIs and he chooses to view inboundTransactions (GET).

+Find more information on FTM for Real Time Payments api calls [here](https://console.ng.bluemix.net/apidocs/000-ftm4zelle?&language=node#introduction).

 Billy logs out of BlueMix.

 # Troubleshooting